 Ok – Hari

-I’m not travelling alone – mama sancharaya karanne thaniyama
+I’m not traveling alone – mama sancharaya karanne thaniyama

 Good Bye- Newatha hamuvemu

 Tuk-tuk is an older brother of a modern-day bike or bicycle.
 So, if you know how to ride either of them then you should be sweet.
 On the registration day, there will be a test drive session as well.
 A local team will teach you how to ride a tuk-tuk and know-hows.
 So, arriving a day earlier is totally worth it.